Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 As she reared up, Mwrmwrwk’s tail unfolded to its full length, held rigid behind her for counterbalance.
 Standing upright like that, she was taller than even a Qinis or Rrrtktktkp’ch, but that height was all limbs.
 Next to their extraordinary length, her body was almost comically short and keg-shaped.

 She took a huge breath and produced a different kind of purring noise, signifying delight and relief.
-"Fresh air…"
+"Fresh air..."

 "Don’t you have post-flight checks to run?"
 Bedu chided her.